FireEmblemUniverse/SkillSystem_FE8/EngineHacks/SkillSystem/Internals/NewSkillTester/Doc.md

 `AuraSkillTable` can be found in
 `Root/EngineHacks/Necessary/CalcLoops/PreBattleCalcLoop/PreBattleCalcLoop.event`

+The maximum number of `AuraSkillBuffer` entries can be set in `EngineHacks/SkillSystem/Internals/Skillsystem.event`.

 `MakeAuraSkillBuffer` can be called directly from any calcloop.

 ### SkillTester (Unit* unit, int skillID)